AlexLavoie42/Industrial-Evolution/GDD_0.md

     - Job complexity is measured in amount of steps weighted by the configured complexity for each step (Move item = Path Length, Provide Work = N).
     - Increase complexity with each path collision
     - Each worker can handle a certain amount of complexity until they begin to have a % chance of error.
 Workers can handle more complexity as they become more skilled.
-    - Errors can cause relevant Materials, Goods, Assemblies or Equipment to break.
+    - Errors can cause relevant Resources, Goods, Assemblies or Equipment to break.
     - Errors can also cause injury which gives penalties.
     - Errors can rarely cause death (increases with Job "danger"?
 Could be similar but separate from complexity)
     - Lose worker on death & other penalties (Fines, restrictions, loss condition?)